ooonush/FishyUnityTransport/README.md

 A UnityTransport implementation for Fish-Net.

+Important: this is under development and may not be stable, it is not recommended to use it in production.

 	This is an improved fork from https://github.com/matthewshirley/FishyUTP.

 The FishyUnityTransport library API is close to **[UnityTransport for NGO](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/tree/develop/com.unity.netcode.gameobjects/Runtime/Transports/UTP)** and uses some of its code.